 |Core Content - 12 credits||12|

-Students pursuing the Educational Research option of the Curriculum & Instruction Master’s degree will complete a Master’s Thesis.
+Students pursuing the Educational Researcher option of the Curriculum & Instruction Master’s degree will complete a Master’s Thesis.
 See the Graduate School's Defense of Thesis website.

-As M.Ed. students in the Educational Research option approach the end of their first year of study, they will contact their Committee Chair to discuss the format, content, and time frame of their Master’s Thesis.
+As MEd students in the Educational Researcher option approach the end of their first year of study, they will contact their committee chair to discuss the format, content, and time frame of their Master’s Thesis.
 The content of the Master’s Thesis will be an original research project determined by consultation between the chair and the student and must be approved by the student's Master’s Committee.
 Students are required to complete the Master’s Thesis using APA format.

-At the end of the two week period, the student will give a 1-2 hour oral presentation and defense of the Thesis to the Master’s Committee.
-Students can be queried about all areas of program content during the oral presentation and Thesis defense.
+When the committee members have read and evaluated the thesis, the student will give a 1-2 hour oral presentation and thesis defense to the Master’s Committee.
+Students can be queried about all areas of program content during the oral presentation and thesis defense.
 The presentation will be evaluated for research content and oral competency.

-The Committee Chair will facilitate the meeting and the order of questioning.
+The committee chair will facilitate the meeting and the order of questioning.
 Committee members can ask follow-up and clarifying questions in all areas.
-At the completion of the questioning and in the absence of the student, the entire committee will discuss their evaluation of the outcome of the examination.
-The Chair will lead the Committee to a determination regarding the passing or failing of both the Written and Oral components of the Comprehensive Examination.
+At the completion of the questioning and in the absence of the student, the entire committee will discuss their evaluation of the oral presentation and thesis defense.
+The chair will lead the committee to a determination regarding the passing or failing of both the written and oral components of the thesis.

-Comprehensive Examinations are graded with either a passing or failing grade - determined by a majority Committee vote.
-The student will officially pass the Written and Oral components of the Comprehensive Examination by demonstrating evidence of knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, and the ability to conduct effective educational research.
+The thesis defense is graded with either a passing or failing grade - determined by a majority committee vote.
+The student will officially pass the written and oral components of the thesis by demonstrating evidence of knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, and the ability to conduct effective educational research.

-A “fail” occurs when a majority of the Committee determines that a student has not demonstrated sufficient evidence of knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, or the ability to conduct effective educational research.
-A failure on either portion of the Comprehensive Examination is considered to be a failed exam.
-A failed examination may be repeated once.
-At least two months must elapse before the second examination takes place.
+A “fail” occurs when a majority of the committee determines that a student has not demonstrated sufficient evidence of knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, or the ability to conduct effective educational research.
+A failure on either portion of the thesis is considered to be a failed exam.
+A failed defense may be repeated once.
+At least two months must elapse before the second defense takes place.

-Failure to pass a second examination results in termination of graduate study and dismissal from the academic program.
-Students who are dismissed from the program due to a failed comprehensive examination are ineligible to reapply to the same degree program at any time.
+Failure to pass a second thesis defense results in termination of graduate study and dismissal from the academic program.
+Students who are dismissed from the program due to a failed thesis are ineligible to reapply to the same degree program at any time.